About This Course

 Part One:

-In the first part of the MA programme, all students are required to study a combination of compulsory and optional modules.
+In the first part of the History MA programme, all students are required to study a combination of compulsory and optional modules.

 All students study the following compulsory modules:

-- Themes and Issues in History (20 credits): This module encourages an understanding of current ideas and debates through in-depth and critical discussion and also engages with the theoretical and philosophical context of different approaches.
+- Themes and Issues in History (20 credits): This module encourages an understanding of current ideas and debates through in-depth and critical discussion and engages with the theoretical and philosophical context of different approaches.
 Discussions will be grounded, where appropriate, in specific examples and students will be encouraged to apply the ideas and critiques to a range of different case-studies.
 The module will develop skills in critical thinking and the ability to participate in debates on issues of interpretation and methodology

 - Research Skills (40 credits): This is an advanced level skills module that has three aims: to train students to initiate research projects, to familiarise them with how to critique a research seminar paper and to supply them with skills that will enhance their employability.